SergiyKochenko/ExamManagementSystem/README.md

 ## Overview
 This Java console application demonstrates proficiency in object-oriented programming and data management through an exam results management system with a modern, color-coded terminal interface.

+- Includes a demo System Simulation (option 8) that showcases realistic interactions among admin, lecturers, course, modules, students, and assessments, with per-module, per-student, and course averages.

 ## Technical Competencies